CpaterCodes/CV/README.md

 #### Other qualifications

-A2 qualifications earned at Highgate Woods secondary school, as follows:
+**A2 qualifications earned at Highgate Woods secondary school, as follows:

-Biology, B
+Biology: B

-Geography, B
+Geography: B

-Maths, B
+Maths: B

-GCSE qualifications from Highate Woods secondary school, as follows:
+**GCSE qualifications from Highate Woods secondary school, as follows:

-A* grades in Physics, Maths, Chemistry and English Literature
+Physics, Maths, Chemistry and English Literature: A*

-A grades in Biology, Psychology, Geography, English Language and History
+Biology, Psychology, Geography, English Language and History: A

-Distinction in IT GCSE
+IT: Distinction

 ## Experience
 Two seperate weeks of temp work with the City University administration in the school of arts and social sciences, entering